 The NC IDEA MICRO evaluation process is rigorous and extremely competitive.
 Companies must meet the following criteria in order to be considered for an NC IDEA MICRO grant.

-NC IDEA MICRO grants are specifically targeted at companies that conduct a majority of corporate operations in the State of North Carolina.
+NC IDEA MICRO grants are specifically targeted at companies headquartered in and that conduct a majority of corporate operations in the State of North Carolina.
 Selected companies must agree to maintain the majority of corporate operations in the State of North Carolina for at least 2 years after receiving grant funding.

 NC IDEA MICRO grants are awarded to companies bringing an innovative product or business model to the market.
 We prefer companies with proprietary intellectual property or other means of sustained competitive advantage that are solving large problems.